-Dan Meyers joins the Quinnipiac men’s ice hockey team as the goalie coach for Rand Pecknold’s Bobcats.
+Dan Meyers enters his third season with the Quinnipiac men’s ice hockey team as the goalie coach for Rand Pecknold’s Bobcats.
 Meyers brings several years of goalie coaching and a stellar playing resume to the Quinnipiac locker room.

 Meyers was a four-year stand-out at the University of Massachusetts where he logged more than 1,500 minutes in goal for the Minutemen.
 For his career, he posted an 11-12-2 record with a .900 save percentage and a 2.80 goals-against average, which rank third and fourth, respectively, all-time at UMass.
 As a freshman, he was 2-1-0 with a 2.97 GAA as the back-up to currently National Hockey League goalie John Quick.
 As a junior, Meyers was a two-time Hockey East Defensive Player of the Week and also showcased a pair of 40-win games against nationally-ranked North Dakota and New Hampshire.